 Blueberry Zucchini Muffins are plump moist muffins loaded with zucchini and juicy blueberries, topped with a fresh lemony glaze that makes them the perfect late summer/early fall snack.

-These muffins aren’t too sweet, the shredded zucchini keeps them moist, and you get those awesome bursts of tart blueberry in every bite.
+As muffins go, these aren’t too sweet.
+The shredded zucchini keeps them moist, and you get those awesome bursts of tart blueberry in every bite.
 The lemon glaze guilds the lily.
 If you have kids going back to school, or back to home school, these would be a thoughtful treat for them.

 This is a one bowl dump and mix recipe with no heavy equipment required.